 The Chief Financial Officer works in close collaboration with the Accounting Officer through whom he or she is responsible to the Board of Trustees.
-The Chief Financial Officer also has direct access to the trustees via the Audit, Finance, Premises and Health & Safety Committee.
+The Chief Financial Officer also has direct access to the trustees via FPP Committee.
 The main responsibilities of the Chief Financial Officer are:

 - Preparation and maintenance of the Annual Budget for the Accounting Officer and appropriate Trustee Committees.
-This includes the presentation of the budget to the Audit, Finance, Premises and Health & Safety Committee and the Board of Trustees for their information and approval - The day to day management of financial issues including the establishment and operation of a suitable accounting system - The management of the academy financial position at a strategic and operational level within the framework for financial control determined by the Board of Trustees - the maintenance of effective systems of internal control - Ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of the academy - the preparation of monthly management accounts - Signing cheques in conjunction with the Accounting Officer and/or the other authorised signatories - Working with academy Accountants and Internal Auditors to provide both External and Internal Audit documents; and the academy's Annual Return - Ensuring forms and returns are sent to the EFA in line with the timetable in the EFA guidance.
+This includes the presentation of the budget to FPP and the Board of Trustees for their information and approval - The day to day management of financial issues including the establishment and operation of a suitable accounting system - The management of the academy financial position at a strategic and operational level within the framework for financial control determined by the Board of Trustees - the maintenance of effective systems of internal control - Ensuring that the financial statements are properly presented and adequately supported by the underlying books and records of the academy - the preparation of monthly management accounts - Signing cheques and approving BACS payments in conjunction with the Accounting Officer and/or the other authorised signatories - Working with academy Accountants and Internal Auditors to provide both External and Internal Audit documents; and the academy's Annual Return - Ensuring forms, self-assessment tools and returns are completed and sent to the EFA in line with the timetable in the EFA guidance.